 All staff are aware that safeguarding issues can manifest themselves via peer on peer abuse.
 This is most likely to include, but may not be limited to, bullying (including cyberbullying), gender-based violence/sexual assaults and sexting.
-Staff should be clear as to the School's policy and procedures with regards to peer-on-peer abuse.
-See Appendix H and the School's documents: RESPONDING TO PEER-ON-PEER ABUSE, ANTI-BULLYING POLICY and ANTI-CYBERBULLYING POLICY.
+Staff should be clear as to the school's policy and procedures with regards to peer-on-peer abuse (see Annex H PEER ON PEER ABUSE POLICY AND PROCEDURES which includes Sexual Harassment and Sexual Abuse between children and in school, Section 13) and the school's documents: ANTI-BULLYING POLICY and ANTI-CYBERBULLYING POLICY.